HackSocNotts/intro-to-linux/Worksheet.md

 If you're not sure which user account you're logged in as, you can use `whoami` to find out.
 Typing this on its own will tell you which user you're currently logged in as.

 In Linux, there is a default user called `root` which has permission to make any changes it wants to the system.
 If you want to run a command as `root`, you can use the `sudo` command, followed by the command you wanted to run anyway.
-For example, the `apt-get` command won't work if you're logged in as a standard user; you'd need to put `sudo` in front of your command to make it work:
+For example, the `apt` command won't work if you're logged in as a standard user; you'd need to put `sudo` in front of your command to make it work:

 ```
-sudo apt-get [...]
+sudo apt [...]
 ```

 You can also use the `which` command to find the location of any program installed in your system - for example, typing `which ls` will tell you where `ls` is installed on your computer.